-We can universally agree that the “Trident” controller introduced innovations that would be imitated for years to come.
-But, is it the Greatest Controller of All Time?
+The N64’s ‘Trident’ controller introduced innovations that would be imitated for years to come.
+But, is it the Most Important Controller of All Time?

-Video game controllers have evolved so much over the years.
-Gamers have used joysticks, D-pads, shoulder buttons, analogue sticks; the changes in gamepads over the years have been significant.
+Video game controllers have evolved so much over the years, as have the games we play.
+Joysticks, D-pads, shoulder buttons, analogue sticks; the changes in gamepads over the years have been significant.
 That’s without mentioning the current VR iterations on control schemes, but we’ll save that for another article.

-Personally, I use a 360 Controller to game on my PC (having used a trusty 360 controller for the past decade), but the controller that will always mean the most to me is the N64 ‘Trident.
+Personally, I use an Xbox One controller to game on my PC (having used a trusty 360 controller for the past decade), but the controller that will always mean the most to me is the N64 ‘Trident’.

 It Looks Insane

 Anyone who has never used the N64 controller cannot fathom how to use it, but those of us who have used it will remember the incredible level of control it gave us compared to anything that came before.
 Looking at it, it shouldn’t have worked, but it just…did.

 I know a controller shouldn’t be judged on looks, but design goes a long way.
-The sheer audacity of the design team has to be worth something in my book.
+The sheer audacity of the design team here is something special.
 Every time I see one it brings a smile to my face.

 The Analogue Stick